Generalizing the de Finetti--Hewitt--Savage theorem: On topological measure theory, guided by nonstandard perspectives

 \end{definition}

-Note that the Hausdorffness of the topological space $T$ was assumed in the previous definitions so as to ensure that the compact sets appearing in them were Borel measurable (as a compact subset of any Hausdorff space is automatically closed).
+\begin{remark} Note that the Hausdorffness of the topological space $T$ was assumed in the previous definitions so as to ensure that the compact sets appearing in them were Borel measurable (as a compact subset of any Hausdorff space is automatically closed).
 While not typically done (as many results do not generalize to those settings), these definitions can be made for arbitrary topological spaces if we replace the word ``compact'' by ``closed and compact''.
-See Schwarz \cite[pp. 82-88]{Schwartz} for more details on this generalization (Schwarz uses the phrase `quasi-compact' instead of `compact' in this discussion).
-In this paper, we will always have an underlying assumption of Hausdorffness of $T$ during any discussions involving tight or Radon measures.
+See Schwartz \cite[pp. 82-88]{Schwartz} for more details on this generalization.
+(Schwartz uses the phrase `quasi-compact' instead of `compact' in this discussion.)
+In this manuscript, we will always have an underlying assumption of Hausdorffness of $T$ during any discussions involving tight or Radon measures. \end{remark}

 \begin{remark} It is clear that all Radon measures are tight.
-Note that any Borel probability measure on a $\sigma$-compact Hausdorff space (that is, a Hausdorff space that can be written as a countable union of compact spaces) is tight.
+Note that any countably additive Borel probability measure on a $\sigma$-compact Hausdorff space (that is, a Hausdorff space that can be written as a countable union of compact spaces) is tight.
 Vakhania--Tarladze--Chobanyan \cite[Proposition 3.5, p.
 32]{Vakhania-Tariladze-Chobanyan} constructs a non-Radon Borel probability measure on a particular compact Hausdorff space (the construction being attributed to Dieudonn\'e).
 Thus, not all tight measures are Radon. \end{remark}